 The quarterly consumer trends data are typically published around 90 days after the end of the calendar quarter.

-This release contains data that are consistent with the UK National Accounts, the Blue Book: 2021, released on 29 October 2021.
-As such data from Quarter 1 (January to March) 2020 within this release are subject to revision in line with the National Accounts Revisions Policy.
+This release contains data that are consistent with the UK National Accounts, the Blue Book: 2023, to be released on 31 October 2023.
+As such data from Quarter 1 (January to March) 2022 within this release are subject to revision in line with the National Accounts Revisions Policy